OnixClient-Scripts/OnixClient_Scripts/Scripting_Document.md

 -- To access the color after addColor you must do color.r

-s now a table with {r g b a} defined
+-- Its now a table with {r g b a} defined

 You can add a bool after the 2nd parameter if you want opacity to be visible or no